-Many occupations require a certain level of education in order for someone to be eligible to work in that profession.
+Many occupations require a certain level of education in order to be eligible to work in that profession.
 Employers usually include the educational requirements for a job in their descriptive write-up, whether the posting is on an off-site job board such as "Indeed.com," the newspaper, or on the company's website.

 In some cases, when applying for jobs, the employer may list work experience or equivalent experience may be substituted for education.
 In some cases, they may allow you to augment some educational requirements of a position with experience.

 Less Than High School

 The completion of any level of primary or secondary education that did not result in the awarding of a high school diploma or an equivalency diploma.

 High School Diploma or Equivalent

 The completion of high school, or the equivalent, resulting in the awarding of a high school diploma or the equivalent, such as the General Education Development (commonly referred to as a GED) award.

 Some College, No Degree

 The awarding of a high school diploma, or the equivalent, in addition to the completion of one or more postsecondary courses that did not result in any college degree or award.